Park County Assessor

 • Assessed Value x Mill Levy = Tax Dollars

-They are the geographic area on which a taxing entity has the right to levy taxes.
-These entities include school districts, counties, cities, water or sewer districts, fire districts or other specially formed districts as designated by state statute.
+Tax districts are geographic areas where taxing entities (e.g., school districts, cities, water or sewer districts, fire districts) have the authority to levy taxes as designated by state statute.